1911 Indianapolis 500: Setting the field

 To further refine the entry list as the date of the race approached, a qualification system was implemented whereby each car would be required to demonstrate a sufficiently competitive pace.
 With several of the top entries having already recorded, during the "unofficial" practice time of the month, complete laps at up to 88 mi/h, a minimum required speed of 75 mi/h, based on a flying start over a 0.25 mile section of the main straightaway, was considered to be within reason.
 Thus, all cars successfully completing an officially-timed run of the quarter-mile distance at or under 12 seconds would be accepted into the starting field; those that did not would be given two additional attempts before being rejected, a policy that began the tradition of three qualification attempts allotted to each entered car.

-In the years following these inaugural qualification sessions, which were held on 27 and 28 May 1911, anecdotes would occasionally arise, and thereafter be steadily embellished in their retelling, regarding the purported qualifying times and speeds of given competitors, and how they compared to one another.
+In the years following these inaugural qualification sessions, which were held on May 27 and 28, 1911, anecdotes would occasionally arise, and thereafter be steadily embellished in their retelling, regarding the purported qualifying times and speeds of given competitors, and how they compared to one another.
 In reality, no records of the sessions were kept at all, let alone publicized, with the sole objective being the confirmation of each car's capability to achieve the minimum speed.
 Also in contrast to later eras, both the starting order and the car numbering of the participants were determined not by respective speeds or previous seasonal point totals, but by entry date, with the Strang-driven Case entry being assigned #1 in the first starting position.

 The 500-mile race

 The largest racing purse offered to date, $27,550, drew 46 entries from the United States and Europe, from which 40 qualified by sustaining 75 mph along the quarter mile-long main straight.
 Grid positions were determined by date of filing of official entry forms, rather than speed, a difference from the contemporary European practice of lottery.
 Entries were prescribed by rules to have a minimum weight of 2,300 lb (1,043 kg) and a maximum engine size of 600 cubic inches (9.83 litres) displacement.

 The 40 cars lined up five to a row, except for the first and last.
 In the first row, the Stoddard-Dayton pace car was situated on the inside (driven by IMS owner Carl Fisher), with four competitors cars rounding out the row.
 Rows 2-8 had five cars each, while the final row had only one car in it.
 Fisher's use of the Stoddard-Dayton is believed to constitute the first use of such a vehicle, for the first known mass rolling start of an automobile race.
+At some point before the race, Bert Adams was denied a license by the AAA Contest Board - Adams was replaced as driver of the McFarlan by his riding mechanic, Mel Marquette.